Resources for assessing child refusal/resistance

 Guidance on use

 Assessing children’s and young people’s wishes and feelings guidance Private law: This guidance addresses best practice when listening to and analysing children and young people’s wishes and feelings, to help practitioners consider what arrangements are in the child’s best interests.
-Cafcass Typical behaviours exhibited where alienation may be a factor Private law: This is an analytical tool to be used by practitioners after they have completed interviews with parents and children and obtained a range of other information such as from the school, police and LA.
+Cafcass Alienating Behaviours Thinking Tool Private law: This is an analytical tool to be used by practitioners after they have completed interviews with parents and children and obtained a range of other information such as from the school, police and LA.
 Based on this information, FCAs can click on ‘choose an item’ to indicate the frequency of alienating behaviours.
 Cafcass Recommendations for the child when alienation is a factor guidance Private law: This guidance provides advice for recommendations on cases where the assessment indicates that the child is being harmed by alienating behaviour (or the court have found facts regarding this) and that this behaviour cannot be curbed.
 Cafcass Children’s beliefs about parental divorce tool Private law: To be used when working with children to understanding their beliefs about their parents’ divorce.
-Kurdek and Berg (1987)
+Kurdek and Berg (1987) Interim Guidance in relation to expert witnesses in cases where there are allegations of alienating behaviours – conflicts of interest Guidance for court professionals in the appointment of expert witnesses in cases where there are allegations of alienating behaviours, avoiding conflicts of interest where the appointed expert recommends intervention or therapy that they or an associate would benefit financially from delivering.
+Family Justice Council